federicomariamassari/udacity-dand/README.md

 [Link to project specification](projects/p4/dand-p4-project-specification.md)

 ### Overview
-_Choose one of Udacity's curated datasets or find one of your own and perform a complete exploratory data analysis on the data using R: investigate relationships in one variable to multiple variables, distributions, outliers, and anomalies._
+_Choose one of Udacity's curated datasets or find one of your own and perform a complete exploratory data analysis using R: investigate relationships in one variable to multiple variables, distributions, outliers, and anomalies._

 This project focuses on the __exploration__ phase of the data analysis process: